markyoder/wasp_clone/waspcore/README.md

 ## Tree Node Pool
 The tree node pool coordinates access and storage to nodes.
 Nodes can be classified as inner and leaf nodes.
 Inner nodes can have children and represent a set of input.
-Leaf nodes always represent a token, e.g., `key = 3.14159`

-has the following hierarchy
+Leaf nodes always represent a token.
+For example, `key = 3.14159` has the following hierarchy:
 ```
 document
 |_keyed_value